Date updated: May 2020

 What are the consequences of adoption?

-- An adopted child is regarded as the biological child of the adoptive parent/s and all parental rights and responsibilities his/her biological parent/s or previous legal guardian/s had will be terminated.
+- An adopted child is regarded as the biological child of the adoptive parents.

 - An adoption will not affect the adoptive child’s rights to property s/he obtained before the adoption.